RejectModderss/TimerApp/README.md

 ### Customizing the Alarm Sound

-The default alarm sound is [samsung_alarm.mp3].
+The default alarm sound is [Samsung Alarm](https://www.zedge.net/ringtone/0d3a6b29-7272-40dd-b9ff-71783a1c7871).
 If you'd like to customize the alarm sound, you can replace the `samsung_alarm.mp3` file in the project directory with your preferred sound file.
 Make sure the new file is in the MP3 format for compatibility.

 ### Usage